Ovarian cancer misdiagnosis claims

 3. Resolution.
 Most ovarian cancer claims settle once the medical evidence is exchanged.
 If yours does not, our medical negligence lawyers will issue proceedings and take the case to trial.

 You have three years from the date of negligence, or from the date you became aware that negligence may have caused harm, to bring a claim.
-The second date often applies in ovarian cancer cases because the link between dismissed bloating and a stage 3 diagnosis only becomes obvious in hindsight.
+The second date often applies in ovarian cancer cases because the link between early symptoms and a later diagnosis may only become clear in hindsight.
 Where a woman has died, her family generally has three years from the date of death.
 We can advise on which limitation date applies to you.

 ★★★★★